 Build Trust through Automated Feedback Loops with Dynatrace

-The biggest challenge in organizations that adapt a continuous deployment model is having trust in everyone involved in pushing code through the delivery pipeline, all the way into the hands of users.
+The biggest challenge in organizations that adopt a continuous deployment model is having trust in everyone involved in pushing code through the delivery pipeline, all the way into the hands of users.
 Trust has to be earned, but it also means that in the transition phase it must be accepted that things will fail.
-Failure must not be punished, but must lead to improvement and learning, so that the delivery process will prevent failures in the future.
+Failure must not be punished but must lead to improvement and learning, so that the delivery process will prevent failures in the future.

 At Dynatrace we not only transformed our software delivery process and organization, we also built and enhanced the monitoring tools that provide the feedback loops for software that gets pushed through your pipeline.
 We integrate Dynatrace into your IDEs, Functional Testing Tools, Build Servers and CI Pipelines, Pre-Prod Load Testing and Production Environment and provide instant feedback of every build that gets pushed through: